bfigge1/website-1/content/authors/admin/_index.md

   url:

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Crisis Pregnancy Centers, Municipal Building Policy, Education

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
-- Computational Linguistics
+- Public Economics
-- Information Retrieval
+- Environmental Economics

 # Education to show in About widget
 education: